-Giuseppe (Pino) Perone is currently a director of another issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction.
-Specifically, Mr. Perone is a director of LQwD FinTech Corp. ("LQwD").
+Giuseppe (Pino) Perone is currently a director of other issuers that are reporting issuers (or the equivalent) in a jurisdiction or a foreign jurisdiction.
+Specifically, Mr. Perone is a director of LQWD Technologies Corp. ("LQWD"), and Intertidal Capital Corp. ("Intertidal").

 Richard (Rick) Trotman is currently a director of other issuers that are reporting issuers (or the equivalent) in a jurisdiction or a foreign jurisdiction.
-Specifically, Mr. Trotman is a director of Barksdale Resources Corp. ("Barksdale"), and Northway Resources Corp. ("Northway").
+Specifically, Mr. Trotman is a director of Barksdale Resources Corp. ("Barksdale"), and Kenorland Minerals Ltd. ("Kenorland").